pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

 ttv.frame      >>  (pool, output_layer)
 ```

-Now we can run the Network and measure the prediction time
+Now we can run the Network and measure the prediction time:

 ```python